dubrowin/Lambda_DaylightSavingsUpdate/README.md

  - Modify ```ME``` to be the CloudWatch Event Rule that executes your Lambda

 You should be ready to test

+**NOTE:** The script does not currently handle switching days.
+So if you need the add and/or remove hour to change days, the API call will probably fail.

 [1] https://github.com/dubrowin/Bash2-Lambda/
 [2] https://github.com/gkrizek/bash-lambda-layer